Open-Source-Satellite/OSSAT_OBC_Dev_Board/README.md

 - Using the board

 ## Running the OSSAT OBC Application
 Within one year of the first launch of the OSSAT, the OSSAT OBC Application software will become open source.
-In the interim time, in order to develop/build and run the OSSAT OBC Application, you'll need to become an OSSAT collaborator (see [Get Involved](#get-involved])).
+In the interim time, in order to develop/build and run the OSSAT OBC Application, you'll need to become an OSSAT collaborator ([Click Here](https://www.opensourcesatellite.org/register/)).
 If you are an OSSAT collaborator, that's great...
 Click [here](/OBC_CODE_README.md) to find out how to run the OSSAT OBC Application on this development board.

 ## Licenses